Let’s do a quick test: list every emotion you can recall without searching anywhere or asking anyone.

 I’ve skipped a few words that were the complete synonym of an emotion already covered in the list.

-Now without further delay, here’s the list of human emotions and feelings arranged in the alphabetical order:
+Now without further delay, here’s the list of emotions and feelings with definition arranged in alphabetical order:

 Abbiocco (Italian): The sleepy feeling you get after a big meal.